PeteBoucher/Weather-Station-Pi/README.md

 ```
 sudo apt-get install i2c-tools python-smbus
 ```
-Copy the startup script I2C_combined to /etc/init.d/ and register it to be run at startup this is required for the MPL3115A2 sensor to respond properly to requests as it requires someting called a repeated start or combined mode from the I2C deriver to operate.
-I also made root the owner of this script but I'm not sure that is required.
+Copy the startup scripts I2C_combined and rain_monitor to /etc/init.d/ and register them to be run at startup.
+I2C_combined is required for the MPL3115A2 sensor to respond properly to requests as it requires someting called a repeated start or combined mode from the I2C deriver to operate.
+The other script lauches the python loop that continuously monitors the rain sensor.
+I also made root the owner of these scripts but I'm not sure that is required.
 ```
-sudo cp I2C_combined /etc/init.d
+sudo cp autostart/* /etc/init.d

 sudo chmod 755 /etc/init.d/I2C_combined
 sudo chown root /etc/init.d/I2C_combined
 sudo update-rc.d I2C_combined defaults

+sudo chmod 755 /etc/init.d/rain_monitor
+sudo chown root /etc/init.d/rain_monitor
+sudo update-rc.d rain_monitor defaults
 ```
 Add a cron job to the crontab of root (all python scripts that interact with hardware components must be run as root)